hst-shelbysolomon/shelby_docs/taxonomy.md

     * Links to repositories and READMEs
     * ERD
     * Architecture docs
+      * Data flows, process, flowcharts...
     * Glossary of terms
+      * Terms that may be unique to this team/product
     * Common troubleshooting
     * Support, alerts, and alarms runbook
+      * Monitoring systems (AWS, New Relic, etc.)
+      * PagerDuty rotation & escalation
+      * Response policy
+      * What does _this_ AWS message mean?
   * Practice Management
   * InterOps
   * ...